 Large Scale Structure

-If you want to work directly with the catalogs used in our analyses, download the following files directly from the SAS for DR10, DR11, and DR12 .
-DR14 catalogues for QSOs and LRGs will appear in due course.
+To work directly with the catalogs used in BOSS analyses, download the following files directly from the SAS for DR10, DR11, and DR12 .
+Note that the DR12 catalogues are the final BOSS catalogues.
 The contents of each relevant file is described by a data model: